jjpickering10/CI-MS4-DragonEggWoodturning/README.md

 ### User Stories

+As an anonymous user, I want to be able to:

+- **navigate site**, so that I can
+- - *find what I'm looking for easily*
+- **search for products**, so that I can
+- - *consider buying something*
+- **filter products**, so that I can
+- - *find exactly what I am looking for easily*
+- **read about products**, so that I can
+- - *understand the product more*
+- **read about site**, so that I can
+- - *understand about woodturning and how the products are made*
+- **contact site**, so that I can
+- - *enquire about any questions/issues I have*
+- **register**, so that I can
+- - *save my buying history and details for any other purchases*
+- **buy products**, so that I can
+- - *receive what I like from the store*
+- **make secure payments**, so that I can
+- - *make sure my payments are handled safely*
+- **receive confirmation**, so that I can
+- - *know that I have made the purchase*

+As a registered user, I want to be able to:

+- **log in**, so that I can
+- - *view previous buying history and save my details*
+- **store my details**, so that I can
+- - *prevent having to enter my details everytime*
+- **update details**, so that I can
+- - *save new details if any need to be changed*
+- **view purchase history**, so that I can
+- - *check previous buys to see if I want to buy another*
+- **review products**, so that I can
+- - *give feedback to the store*

+As an admin user, I want to be able to:

+- **add new products**, so that I can
+- - *update current stock*
+- **edit products**, so that I can
+- - *make changes if necessary*
+- **delete products**, so that I can
+- - *remove old products if certain products are no longer available in the store *
+- **create blog posts**, so that I can
+- - *give readers an update on what is currently going on with the store and the woodturning work*
+- **edit blog posts**, so that I can
+- - *make changes if necessary*
+- **delete blog posts**, so that I can
+- - *remove any unwanted posts if necessary*

 ### **Strategy**

 #### External User's Goals

+- To view various woodturning products that they can purchase and review.

 #### Site Owner's Goals

+- To promote and sell hand made woodturning products.
+- To create, edit and delete blog posts.
+- To upload new products
+- To edit and delete current products.

 ### **Scope**

+- Fits in with current programming ability which includes HTML, CSS, Javascript, Python and Django.
+- Focus of the site is to provide and e-commerce platform that users can buy products from.
+- Users can review products and read blog posts.

 ### **Structure**

+- Easy to navigate structure, with various categories of products and woodtypes.
+- Consistent footer throughout site.

 # Datebase Schema